 Classic Romance

 Timeless and elegant, classic romantic wedding flowers embrace a soft, ethereal aesthetic.
 Think of cascading bouquets of roses, peonies, and hydrangea in pastel hues of blush, ivory, and lavender.
-This style often features lush greenery, like eucalyptusivy, to create a dreamy, fairytale-like atmosphere.
+This style often features lush greenery, like eucalyptus and ivy, to create a dreamy, fairytale-like atmosphere.

 Modern Minimalism